tmakatos/qemu/docs/devel/vfio-user.rst

 | num_irqs    | 28     | 4                        |
 +-------------+--------+--------------------------+

-* *argz* is reserved in vfio-user, it is only used in the ioctl() VFIO implementation.
+* *argsz* is the size of the VFIO device info structure.
 * *flags* contains the following device attributes.

   * VFIO_DEVICE_FLAGS_RESET indicates that the device supports the